 Full House: three cards of the same rank combined with a pair of another rank.
 The value of the three cards has priority over the pair in comparing hands;

-Straight five cards in numerical sequence - the highest card in the sequence designates the relative value of the straight.
+Straight five cards in numerical sequence - the highest card in the sequence designates the relative value of the straight in all games of Manilla.
 An ace may count high or low in a straight e.g. 8, 7, 6, 5, ace or ace, king, queen, jack, 10;

 Three of a Kind: three cards of the same rank, with any two unmatched cards;